luminousmen/semarchy-docker/README.md

+# Semarchy MDM demo

 This repo is a demo example of running Semarchy xDM in docker environment.
-For sake of simplicity the containers using host network.
+For sake of simplicity containers use host network.

 Current latest version is 5.0.4, please check the latest docs for newer versions.